TosbackCgusBridge-Bot/CGUs-versions/Theatlantic/Privacy Policy.md

 600 New Hampshire Avenue, NW
 Washington, DC 20037

-Special Report The Atlantic Brave Thinkers
+Special Report The Atlantic Washington Ideas Forum
-Our annual guide to the people risking their reputations and lives in pursuit of big ideas.
+Each year _The Atlantic_ brings together influential figures from the worlds of politics, business, and academia.
 Read more › Writers

+*   Jeffrey Goldberg Well, Now Hamas Has Done It 3:28 AM ET
+*   James Fallows Gangnam Style's Broadway Roots 12:40 AM ET
-*   James Fallows Festival of Found Art Nov 13, 2012
+*   Robert Wright The Incoherence of a Drone Strike Advocate Nov 14, 2012
+*   Ta-Nehisi Coates About Last Night Nov 14, 2012
+*   Clive Crook Obama and the Fiscal Cliff Nov 14, 2012
+*   Garance Franke-Ruta A New First for Women Senators: Bathroom Lines Nov 14, 2012
+*   Alexis C. Madrigal Turning Gadget Lust Into Energy Efficiency Nov 14, 2012
 *   Derek Thompson The End of the Pledge: How Democrats Can Finally… Nov 13, 2012
-*   Jeffrey Goldberg 'I Am Not al-Qaeda.
-When We Kill Bashar, I Will… Nov 13, 2012
-*   Ta-Nehisi Coates Rihanna's Agency Nov 13, 2012
-*   Robert Wright The Real David Petraeus Scandal Nov 12, 2012
-*   Alexis C. Madrigal The Question I Didn't Get to Ask Pinterest CEO… Nov 8, 2012
-*   Clive Crook Obama's Victory After Cyclical Adjustment Nov 7, 2012
-*   Garance Franke-Ruta The 3 Biggest Day-After Mea Culpas Nov 7, 2012
 *   Steve Clemons Ed Gillespie's Absurd Bluster Nov 6, 2012

-The Biggest Story in Photos Diwali: The Festival of Lights Nov 13, 2012 Video Behind the Scenes of Valentino's New York City Ballet Collaboration We Got This (Occupy Sandy) 36 Hours With a News Crew During Sandy Sponsor Video The Great Transition Watch More Video On Newsstands Now Subscribe and SAVE 59%
+The Biggest Story in Photos Hurricane Sandy: The Long Recovery Nov 14, 2012 Video Dieter Rams Reflects on His Principles of Good Design Eames Furniture Gestalten TV: Tessa Farmer Sponsor Video The Great Transition Watch More Video On Newsstands Now Subscribe and SAVE 59%
 10 issues JUST $2.45/COPY

 STATEAKALARAZCACOCTDCDEFLGAHIIAIDILINKSKYLAMAMDMEMIMNMOMSMTNCNDNENHNJNMNVNYOHOKORPARISCSDTNTXUTVAVTWAWIWVWYYT